Doris Bures

-Doris Bures (born 3 August 1962) is an Austrian politician of the Social Democratic Party of Austria (SPÖ) who serves as the Second President of the Austrian National Council.
-From September 2014 to November 2017, she was its President.
+Doris Bures (born 3 August 1962) is an Austrian politician of the Social Democratic Party of Austria (SPÖ) who serves as Third President of the Austrian National Council.
+From 2014 to 2017, she was its President and from 2017 to 2024 its Second President.
 She served as Minister of Transport, Innovation and Technology from 2008 to 2014.

 Education and early career

 Bures attended elementary school and a commercial school.
 She became a federal secretary of the International Union of Socialist Youth in 1980 and worked in a project with unemployed young people between 1985 and 1986.
 Between 1988 and 1994 Bures was employed as secretary in a local social democratic organisation in Vienna and became general secretary of the Austrian tenant association in 1995.
 Afterwards Bures was Bundesgeschäftsführerin (executive director) of the SPÖ between 2000 and 2007 and also 2008.

 Political career

 Early beginnings

 Bures started her political career as a district councillor in Wien-Liesing between 1987 and 1990.
 She has been deputy to the party leader in the district of Liesing since 1995 and was chairwoman of the SPÖ-women in Liesing between 2000 and 2006.